Buying a drawing tablet

 • Size - Tablets come in a variety of sizes.
 The size has a BIG impact on the ergonomics of using the tablet.
 And different sizes serve different user needs.
 This guide on choosing the right tablet size will help you find a size size that works for you.

 • EMR resolution - This is how accurately the tablet can sense different positions of the pen.
 In other words, this is the tablet's ability to detect very tiny position changes.
 Most tablets have a reported LPI of 5080.
 5080 lines per inch translates to 200 lines per mm.
 Without getting into details, Wacom tech is superior here, but if you are drawing you will not notice this.
+You don't need to worry about this spec.
+All modern tablets have enough resolution.

 • Diagonal wobble - All drawing tablets all have some wobble when moving the pen at an angle - it is strongest at 45 degrees.
 Some have a lot and some have very little or almost none.
 You may be very sensitive to the wobble.
 Be aware of this affect and make sure the tablet you buy doesn't have too much wobble.
 More here: diagonal wobble.